 - K’1 Fry invasion

-I could add in this list many other old-school French rap artists as:
+I could add to this list many other old-school French rap artists as:

 - Sefyu with the song “Molotov 4”